 This, another Faegre & Benson blog, covers the science, economics, markets, government regulation and public relations aspects of the food agriculture and biofuels industries.

 Fisher & Phillips enters the blogosphere with this publication on wage and hour lows.
 The authoring attorneys write on topics that include employee status.

 Also a Fisher & Phillips publication, the Non-compete and Trade Secrets Blog covers topics you’d expect to find from a blog in this area: duty of loyalty, unfair competition and non-compete agreements.

 The lawyers and attorneys at Foley Hoag LLP maintain the firm’s Emerging Enterprise Center blog.
 Content includes a range of information on business innovation issues.

-The second of three Foley Hoag blogs, this publication is “intended to inform, update, comment and discuss legal issues regarding environmental law.”
+The second of a group of Foley Hoag blogs, this publication is “intended to inform, update, comment and discuss legal issues regarding environmental law.”

-The third Foley Hoag offering discusses covenants not to compete, non-solicitation, breach of fiduciary duty and trade secrets.
+The third Foley Hoag offers discussions on covenants not to compete, non-solicitation, breach of fiduciary duty and trade secrets.

-The Pennsylvania Family Law blog is written by Charles Meyer of Fox Rothschild.
+The Pennsylvania Family Law blog is published by Charles Meyer of Fox Rothschild.
 It provides updates and tips on family law issues in Pennsylvania.

 Fox Rothschild has also developed the Physician Law blog.
-Written by attorney Todd Rodriguez, it deals with legal developments that impact physicians.
+Written by attorney Todd Rodriguez, it covers with the legal developments that impact physicians.